29 Jun A Community Celebration!

 On Juneteenth we were proud to host a groundbreaking ceremony and celebration for the Liberty Bank Building.

-Set to open in fall of next year, the Liberty Bank Building represents the collective hard work of Africatown, the Black Community Impact Alliance, Capitol Hill Housing and Centerstone to use redevelopment of the site to maximize empowerment of the African-American community.
+Set to open in spring of 2019, the Liberty Bank Building represents the collective hard work of Africatown, the Black Community Impact Alliance, Capitol Hill Housing and Centerstone to use redevelopment of the site to maximize empowerment of the African-American community.

 Mayor Ed Murray, Rep. Eric Pettigrew, Sen. Rebecca Saldaña, Seattle City Councilmember Kshama Sawant and King County Councilmember Larry Gossett were all on hand to witness the historic event.